weideng1/zdm-scenario-katapod/step7.md

 You should see just the few rows written once you restarted the API to take advantage of the ZDM Proxy.

 In this Sideloader exercise, we will also include another keyspace `nutrition` as well.
 This was the keyspace that you ran `load_data` against earlier from work_generator VM.
-But before we include its content in our origin database snapshot, we should ensure the schema also exists on target database (Astra):
+But before we include its content in our Origin snapshot, we should ensure the schema also exists on Target (Astra):
 ```bash
 ### {"terminalId": "host", "backgroundColor": "#C5DDD2"}
 astra db create-keyspace -k nutrition zdmtarget